sunnymoon/presentation_linkare_day/readme.md

 ## Conclusion
-What we’ve shown today is a simplified, streamlined path, an example of how fast you can go from source code to a running application using tools like OpenShift S2I, GitHub, CRC, and copilot.
+What we’ve shown today is a simplified, streamlined path, an example of how fast you can go from zero to source code to a running application using OpenShift, GitHub copilot, and modern developer tools.

-While it’s not production-grade CI/CD, it’s a powerful way to prototype, test, or even run lightweight apps quickly in a real Kubernetes environment.
+While this may not be a production-grade CI/CD pipeline not is it automated, it’s a powerful and fast way to prototype, test, or even run lightweight applications in a real Kubernetes environment.
-In other oportunities we will for sure talk about tools like Tekton, Argo CD, or Backstage.
-And the usage of hooks for instance...
+In future sessions, we’ll possible explore tools like Tekton, Argo CD, and Backstage, as well as concepts like hooks and automation to take this workflow closer to production readiness.

-One more important thing:
+One more note
-Everything we did today was from the command line, no clicks, no dashboards, no manual configs.
+Everything we did today was from the command line.
+No clicks no dashboards, no manual configuration (aside from viewing the end results).

-That’s not just for show, it means everything we’ve done is scriptable and easily automatable.
+And that’s not just for show.
+It highlights that everything we’ve done is scriptable, repeatable, and easily automatable.

-Whether it’s setting up the cluster, initializing the project, or building and deploying the apps, every step can be integrated into scripts, pipelines, to build developer portals.
+From setting up the cluster, initializing projects, to building and deploying applications, every step can be integrated into CI/CD pipelines or developer portals to streamline onboarding and boost productivity.

-It’s a great foundation for building toward real automation and CI/CD.